Tribest Slowstar Vertical Review

 For the first test, carrots, the Slowstar Vertical yielded about 16mL less juice than the average with only mild to moderate amounts of pulp.
 This model also performed exceptionally poorly with beets.
 It produced almost 40mL less than the average and created about a half-inch of foam in the process.
 Continuing to struggle with harder produce, this juicer also struggled to juice sweet potatoes, producing well below the average juice amount.

-The Slowstar Vertical actually did quite well in this metric, performing above-average at juicing kale, spinach, and wheatgrass.
+The Slowstar Vertical did well in this metric, performing above-average at juicing kale, spinach, and wheatgrass.
 It produced about 15mL more spinach juice than the average, but about an inch of foam was created.
 However, it did a phenomenal job juicing kale, tying for the top spot overall.
 The Slowstar produced about 20mL more kale juice than average with about a half-inch of foam.

-The Slowstar couldn't carry its good performance into juicing wheatgrass, however.
+However, the Slowstar couldn't carry its good performance into juicing wheatgrass.
 It essentially failed to create any juice whatsoever, hurting its score by a few points.

 The Slowstar Vertical isn't particularly easy to clean.
 The various components of this juicer are not safe to clean in the dishwasher, though it does include a cleaning brush.
 The brush feels somewhat durable, much better than some other included brushes, but still substantially flimsier than others.
 The majority of the components of the Slowstar are easy enough to clean by hand, except for the strainer bowl.
 The squeegee can accumulate food remains and be a little difficult to clean, leaving fruit or vegetable pulp caked on if you aren't careful.